My counselling focus is to support adults who are experiencing grief, loss and trauma.

 Equine assisted therapy is a type of counselling approach that supports an individual and involves the presence and interaction with horses.

 I have joined the mental health team at PRANCE Therapeutic Equestrian Centre in Port Elgin, Ontario bringing both my clinical experience in private practice and specialized training with equine and certification from EAGALA, to provide an in person, evidence-based model of counselling to the community.
-Complimenting the variety of equine therapeutic programs PRANCE offers, equine assisted therapy is now recognized and supported by most major insurance companies providing a unique alternative form of counselling and aims to reduce symptoms of trauma, grief, loss, anxiety, depression and other stress-related issues.
-All ages.
+Complimenting the variety of equine therapeutic programs PRANCE offers, equine assisted therapy is now recognized and supported by most major insurance companies, providing a unique alternative form of counselling as it incorporates horses experientially for healing, personal growth, development and learning.
+It is a collaborative team approach involving a mental health professional, equine specialist and horses.

-For more information, please contact the Equine Facilitated Wellness Program (EFW):
+For more information and or to schedule with me, please contact the Equine Facilitated Wellness Program (EFW):

 519-832-2522